-Your body has Swyer Syndrome and doesn’t have working gonads.
-Your gonads (often called “streak gonads”) don’t make T, but you probably make a little bit of T with your adrenal glands.
+If you have Swyer Syndrome your body doesn’t have working gonads.
+Your gonads (often called “streak gonads”) don’t make T, but you probably still make a little bit of T with your adrenal glands.
 That T might be enough to cause some changes since your body can respond to it (like skin oil body odor, and pubic and armpit hair).
 However, the natural T you have isn’t enough to help you go into puberty.

 That’s why doctors typically recommend the hormone E, if you have Swyer’s: it helps your body go through puberty.